leolanese/leolanese/README.md

 </p>

 <p>
-  Our mission is problem-solving.
-Dive in, tackle issues head-on, and avoid getting bogged down in choices.
+  My mission is problem-solving.
+Dive in, tackling issues directly and avoiding unnecessary complexities. `Software Engineer is about provide a solution for a problem using tech.`
 </p>